 Hence, it is your responsibility that you keep them well optimized.
 If they do not load fast then your customers may get frustrated and apparently leave.

 The same applies to your images.
-Your customers won’t add anything into their carts until they see the product images.
+Your customers won’t add anything to their carts until they see the product images.
 They don’t just look at what you’ve written about the product or how much is the cost.
 Product images play an important role in customers’ decision making.

 Make sure that your website pages are not taking more than 5 seconds to load, you images are compressed and are in a web-friendly file format.